 ED 126: World Language (Spanish) Curriculum and Instruction (4)

 ED 129: Physical Education Curriculum and Instruction (4)

 ED 151: Curriculum, Classroom Management, and Instruction in Diverse Secondary Classrooms (2)

 ED 191: Student Teaching (12)

 Graduates teach in a variety of K – 12 classroom settings from public to private, and many teach in international schools.
 After several years teaching in the field, graduates often pursue educational administration, school counseling, or even add an additional credential.

-Professor Jane Wilson and alums Laura Trudelle ‘10 Newton and Veronica Gines ‘16 presented at the 2017 Santa Barbara School District’s Leadership Mindset Conference.
+Professor Jane Wilson and Veronica Gines ‘16 present at the annual Santa Barbara School District’s Leadership Mindset Conference.

 Alana Woodin '10 received Orange Cove's Community 2017 Educator of the Year Award for her work with AVID students.